 In 2015, Mexico enacted the Energy Transition Law to regulate the sustainable use of energy and obligations regarding clean energy and the reduction of pollution from the power industry, while preserving the competitiveness of the productive sectors.
 The law specifies that the Mexican Ministry of Energy (SENER), in coordination with the Mexican Electricity Commission (CFE) and the Mexican Energy Regulatory Commission (CRE), must increase the use of clean technologies in power generation to at least 35% by 2024.
-Moreover, in 2016 the Mexican National Center of Energy Control (CENACE) auctioned long-term renewable energy contracts and received 23 bids to build 2,871 MW of new renewable capacity.
+In 2016 the Mexican National Center of Energy Control (CENACE) auctioned long-term renewable energy contracts and selected 23 proposals to build 2,871 MW of new renewable capacity.
 Component 1 of the Puerto Libertad project was selected in the auction.

-The Puerto Libertad Solar Park project consists of the design, construction and operation of a solar park on approximately 1,194 hectares of rural land, providing a total installed capacity of 317.5 MW in the municipality of Pitiquito, in the Mexican state of Sonora, approximately 191 km northwest of the city of Hermosillo and 196 km southwest of the US-Mexico border.
+The Puerto Libertad Solar Park project consists of the design, construction and operation of a solar park with a total installed capacity of 317.5 MW on approximately 1,194 hectares of rural land in the municipality of Pitiquito in the Mexican state of Sonora, approximately 191 km northwest of the city of Hermosillo and 196 km southwest of the US-Mexico border.
 The project includes the installation of approximately 1.2 million solar modules mounted on single-axis tracker arrays and the construction of a collector substation and a switchyard.